 Naturally, most of the islands are great for swimming and spending time on the beach.
 That said, Santorini doesn’t have the best beaches in the Cyclades.

-If you are visiting in summer we strongly suggest combining Santorini with at least another island.
-If you are mostly after beaches, we strongly recommend Milos, Naxos and Lefkada in the Ionian side.
+If you are visiting in summer, I strongly suggest combining Santorini with at least another island.
+If you are mostly after beaches, I strongly recommend Milos, Naxos and Lefkada in the Ionian side.

 Architecture, landscapes and regional dishes vary a lot from each island to the next, even among islands that belong to the same group.